JoshWComeau

 If we open it up, we see something a bit curious:

 This is essentially a redirection.
-When we try to import this file, we'll be forwarded to the FileViewer.js file in the same directory.
+When we try to import this file, the bundler will be “forwarded” to ./FileViewer.js, and will pull the import from that file instead.
 FileViewer.js holds the actual code for this component.

 Why not keep the code in index.js directly?
 Well, then our editor will fill up with index.js files!
 I don't want that.